 |Imoves Scheme of dance learning||£850|

-We have already invested £2050 of the money into a PE programme called Real PE.
+The PE programme we brought into last Real PE has had a great impact in the development of the children into the school already.
 The real PE programme provides fun and simple to follow Schemes of Work and support for Early Years Foundation Stage, Key Stage 1 and Key Stage 2 practitioners that give them the confidence and skills to deliver outstanding PE.
 It is fully aligned to the National Curriculum and Ofsted requirements and focuses on the development of agility, balance and coordination, healthy competition and cooperative learning through a unique and market leading approach to teaching and learning in PE.

-To ensure sustainability for PE and Sport, we have now employed a sports coach (Mr Marsh) to deliver an hour PE session for each class throughout the week.
+To ensure sustainability for PE and Sport, we have a sports coach (Mr Marsh) to deliver an hour PE session for each class throughout the week as well as using TSC (Total Sports Coaching) to deliver high quality sessions.
 This will go alongside the other hour PE lesson in which will be led by the class teacher following the REAL PE scheme which develops children fundamental movements.
-Mr Marsh also runs and leads the schools extra- curricular clubs for PE and Sport alongside Mr Turner.
+Mr Marsh also runs and leads the schools extra- curricular clubs for PE and Sport alongside Mr Turner and Miss Ramos.
 The clubs on offer will be in alignment with the Thanet Passport sports calendar for sporting competitions to ensure our children have the opportunity to represent the school in a competitive environment.

 Information about available places in these sports clubs can be found HERE on the Parents' section of our website, as well as in school newsletters.
 Should you have any questions about any aspect of the funding, please do not hesitate to contact the school.

-We have been represented in numerous football tournaments, a cross country event, a netball festival, a basketball competition, a dodgeball competition and both Sports hall athletics events in Thanet and we are scheduled to compete in many more events as part of the Thanet passport.
+We have been represented in numerous football tournaments, cross country events, a netball festival, a basketball competition, a dodgeball competition, handball festival, dance festival and both Sports hall athletics events in Thanet and we are scheduled to compete in many more events as part of the Thanet passport.